barumau/pandunia/english/dunia_pijin.md

 Tones are hard to learn for people who are not used to them.
 Variable stress is hard to learn for people who are used to fixed stress.
 Neither word tone nor variable word stress are necessary in the world language.

 Pandunia has fixed stress.
 The stress falls on the syllable that is before the last consonant.
-Like this: **mi vól lóga supér dúnia báca.**
+Like this: **me wól lóga supér dúnia báca.**

-Pandunia doesn't have word tone.
+Pandunia doesn't have lexical tone.

 ## Simple word structure

 Mandarin has only a few final consonants: -n, -ng and -r.
 Other final consonants are foreign and more or less difficult for native Mandarin speakers.

-Besides the nasal finals -m, -n and -ng, the liquid finals -l and -r, Pandunia allows voiceless stop finals -p, -t and -k and also sibilants -s and -x.
+Besides the nasal finals -m, -n and -q, the liquid finals -l and -r, Pandunia allows voiceless stop finals -p, -t and -k and also sibilants -s and -x.